gordonguthrie/belka-router/docs/belka_router.md

 ```

-These two function heads are where the gen server handles the normal API call messages
+These two function heads are where the gen server handles the normal API call messages:

 ```erlang